The E-commerce Myths

 Myth #4: One size fits all.
-The market for e-commerce has take a canned approach over the last couple of years.
+The market for e-commerce has taken a canned approach over the last couple of years.
 For smaller businesses, sometimes you can fit your needs into a canned solution.
-Many hosted monthly solutions are popping up to fill the needs of smaller business.
-If you are a small business, many times you can get away with these solutions, but typically not as business grows.
-As you attempt to scale operations, add sales people, add multiple locations and warehouses about which you can learn more, add new suppliers, and expand marketing, you start to hit a glass ceiling with most of the canned solutions.
+Many hosted monthly solutions are popping up to fill the needs of smaller businesses.
+If you are a small business, many times you can get away with these solutions, but typically not as the business grows.
+As you attempt to scale operations, add salespeople, add multiple locations and warehouses, add new suppliers and expand marketing, you start to hit a glass ceiling with most of the canned solutions.
 Most don’t allow split shipments from multiple locations (like Amazon.com), but rather batch the shopping cart into one shipment from a set location.
 This can cause discrepancies in taxes and shipping amounts that are calculated at checkout.
-In the case of sales people, most shopping cart solutions don’t allow for assigning sales people to orders, or having multiple email notifications based on who sold the item or what supplier the PO needs to go to.
+In the case of salespeople, most shopping cart solutions don’t allow for assigning salespeople to orders or having multiple email notifications based on who sold the item or what supplier the PO needs to go to.
 When it comes to data and fulfillment, you can expect more manual processes.
 Most solutions don’t allow for automatic product data updates or automated tracking number updates.
 These little manual processes, when scaled across a lot of orders can make the daily operations of e-commerce a big headache.
 Having a solution built to automate those process saves valuable time and hours that can go into other areas of running your business.